jtg-tinker/jtg-tinker/README.md

 - 👋 Hi, I’m @jtg-tinker
 - 👀 I’m interested in coding more and automation
 - 🌱 I’m currently learning node.js
-- 💞️ I’m looking to collaborate on CLI tools used for crypto
+- 💞️ I’m looking to collaborate on CLI tools used for crypto and finance, as well as IoT projects for your home appliances.
+-
 - 📫 How to reach me - email - jason.t.guy@gmail.com

 <!---